Is Your Member Data Secure?

 Any third-party vendors or partners with whom you share sensitive information need to have their data security practices examined as well.

 Survey and Ballot Systems, for example, is SOC II compliant and we handle all member data using industry-leading SOC II is a technical audit that ensures strict policies and procedures for security, integrity and confidentiality of all voting data.
 This level of compliance is something you should look for with any vendor, but especially one handling your member and voter data.
+Request a quote for your next election from SBS.

 Do you have questions about why it’s important to secure member data and how to do it right?
 Contact the election security experts at SBS, we’re here to help!